Posted September 6, 2014Tweet

-Want to save money on your FHA refinance -- get a low mortgage rate and choose your closing date wisely.
+Want to save money on your FHA refinance?
+You'll want to get a low mortgage rate, a low APR, and choose your closing date wisely.

 For homeowners using the Federal Housing Administration's FHA Streamline Refinance program, it's best to close as close to the end of a calendar month as possible.
 Because of an FHA loan quirk, doing otherwise can cost you hundreds in "double-paid" interest.